longxiangxu321/longxiangxu321.github.io/_pages/about.md

 <span class='anchor' id='awards'></span>
 # 🎖 Honors and Awards
-- *2022.06* Graduated with Dean's Honours
+- *2022.06* Graduated with Dean's Honours， University of Waterloo
 - *2021.12* Academic Standing of Term Distinction, University of Waterloo
-- *2021.16* Academic Standing of Term Distinction, University of Waterloo
+- *2021.06* Academic Standing of Term Distinction, University of Waterloo
 - *2020.12* Academic Standing of Term Distinction, University of Waterloo
 - *2021.10* Association of Ontario Land Surveyors Award, University of Waterloo
 - *2019.10* First-Class Academic Scholarship (Top 2%), China University of Geosciences Beijing.